Chinese Novels — Timeline, List, and Brief Introduction

 The Records of the Grand Historian — Historian Biography

-The Records of the Grand Historian or Shiji, written from 104 BC to 91 BC by Sima Qian, is the first biographical history masterpiece in China.
+The Records of the Grand Historian or Shiji, written from 104 BC to 91 BC by Sima Qian, is China's first biographical history masterpiece.

-Accurate records and brilliant descriptions of the biographical history of these influential people hold great historical and literary values.
+Accurate records and brilliant descriptions of the biographical history of these influential people hold great historical and literary value.

 Liexian Zhuan — Biographies of Immortals

-Liexian Zhuan, or Biographies of Immortals, believed written by Liu Xiang (77 BC — 6 BC), is the first immortal biographical book in China.
+Liexian Zhuan, or Biographies of Immortals, written by Liu Xiang (77 BC — 6 BC), is China's first immortal biographical book.